 This course is designed as a workshop approach for advancing imaginative and literary skills.
 Emphasis is placed on the discussion of style, techniques, and challenges for first publications.
 Upon completion, students should be able to submit a piece of their writing for publication.
-This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.
+This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement.

-ENG 231 American Literature I 3 0 3
+ENG 231 American Literature I 3 0 0 3

 This course covers selected works in American literature from its beginnings to 1865.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
-Upon completion, students should be able to interpret, analyze, and respond to literary works in their historical and cultural contexts.
-This course has been approved for transfer under the CAA and ICAA as a general education course in Humanities/Fine Arts.
+Upon completion, students should be able to analyze and interpret literary works in their historical and cultural contexts.
+This course has been approved for transfer under the CAA and ICAA as a universal general education transfer component course (UGETC) in Humanities/Fine Arts-AA/AS.